Conservatree

 At Conservatree and in her subsequent position as Director of the Buy Recycled Campaign at Californians Against Waste Foundation, she was highly influential in the national debates on requirements for recycled content, definitions, standards, measurement, and labeling, which eventually led to a national consensus on requirements for postconsumer content.

-Currently, she both directs Conservatree and collaborates with other consultants on projects relating to environmentally preferable purchasing (EPP), extended producer responsibility (EPR), zero waste, and recycling.
+Currently, she both directs Conservatree and collaborates with other consultants on projects relating to environmentally preferable purchasing (EPP), extended producer responsibility (EPR), zero waste, recycling, environmental papers, sustainable forest certifications, tree free papers, environmental bleaching processes, compostable food service ware, rechargeable batteries, and many more related areas.

 Ms. Kinsella is a member of TAPPI, the California Resource Recovery Association and the Northern California Recycling Association.
 She has served on the Executive Committee of the Board of Directors for the National Recycling Coalition, the Advisory Boards for the Recycled Products Guide and Recycled Paper News, the Scientific Advisory Board for Scientific Certification Systems, and as a member of the ASTM D06.40 committee and the Paper Definitions Working Group.